Code-Institute-Submissions/Lukyhet-Project_three_AprResub/README.md

 ### Deploying on Heroku

-And the app was deployed in Heroku - [View the heroku app here](https://skincare-survey.herokuapp.com/ "Link to Heroku app")
+The Skincare Survey app was deployed in Heroku - [View the heroku app here](https://skincare-survey.herokuapp.com/ "Link to Heroku app")

-### Deployment to heroku

 **In the terminal**

--. add the list of requirements by writing in the terminal "pip3 freeze --local > requirements.txt" -.
-Git add and git commit the changes made
+-.
+Add the requirements by writing this command in the terminal: "pip3 freeze --local > requirements.txt" -.
+Git add . and git commit your changes.

-**Log into heroku**
+**Go to your heroku account**

 .
-Log into [Heroku](https://dashboard.heroku.com/apps) or create a new account and log in

-. top right-hand corner click "New" and choose the option Create new app, if you are a new user, the "Create new app" button will appear in the middle of the screen
+Log into [Heroku](https://dashboard.heroku.com/apps).
+If you don't have an account create one.

 .
-Write app name - it has to be unique, it cannot be the same as this app .
-Choose Region - I am in Europe
+In the top right corner click "new" and select "Create new app".

 .
+Create a name for your app.
+It must be unique.

+.
+Choose Region - Ex: "Europe".

-Click "Create App"
+.
+Click "Create App".

-**The page of your project opens.**
+**Your project page**

-8. Go to Resources Tab, Add-ons, search and add Heroku Postgres
+.
+In the Resources Tab, Add-ons, look for "Heroku Postgres" and select it.

-9. Choose "settings" from the menu on the top of the page
+.
+Go to menu in the top of the page and choose "settings".

-10. Go to section "Config Vars" and click button "Reveal Config Vars".
+.
+Go to "Config Vars" and click "Reveal Config Vars".

-11. Add the below variables to the list
+.
+Add the below variables to the list

     * Database URL will be added automaticaly
-    * Secret_key - is the djnago secret key can be generated [here](https://miniwebtool.com/django-secret-key-generator/).
-    * Cloudinary URL can be obtained from [cloudinary](https://cloudinary.com/) follow the steps on the website to register.
-    * Google API key can be obtained [here](https://cloud.google.com/gcp?authuser=1) you will have to register with google and create new app to get the API key.
-Follow the instructions on the website.
+    * In the field for Key we write CREDS, then paste the content of our creds.json file as value, ten click add.
+    * Go to the right side of the page and Add the buildpack "Python".
+Save the changes.
+    * Go to add buildpack again in the right side of the page and add node.js.
+Save the changes.
+Check that python is on top and node.js underneath, if not, drag and change the order.

+.
+Go to the menu and click in the deployment method, select gitHub.
+Click "connect to GitHub" .
+Enter your GitHub repository name and click search and then click "connect".
+.Choose to manually or automatically deploy then we should see "The app was successfully deployed message".
+.
+Click in "view" to take a look at your app.
+If you need to restart in click "Run Program".

 **Go back to your code**